apolloclark/tf-multi-account-producer/README.md

 # tf-multi-account-producer
 Demo for TFC / TFE to perform a single TF Run against multiple Cloud Accounts.

+THIS DEMO SHOULD BE USED WITH CAUTION, SINCE IT COULD BE USED IN AN INSECURE WAY THAT WOULD PUBLISH ALL OF YOUR CLOUD CREDENTIALS.

 The flow is:
 - USE TF 0.15.0 AND NEWER!!!
 - set your Github Owner (username) and Github Token